paidge/Docker-wordpress-graphql/Readme.md

 The docker image uses the original wordpress one without installing Wordpress and installs wp-cli to launch the installation.
 Then it installs some plugins for develloping front with WP GRAPHQL.

+By default here are the following plugins installed :

+- _WPGraphQL_ to expose REST API with GrahQL
+- _Atlas Content Modeler plugin_ to create new content types with custom fields
+- _PRyC WP: TinyMCE more buttons_ to add buttons to the WYSIWYG editor
+- _Deploy with NetlifyPress_ to redeploy your static website hosted to Netlify

 ## Built & run

 ```